arehmandev/Terraform.Vault-Consul/README.md

 1. Setup AWS-CLI and modify terraform.tfvars if you wish
 2. terraform plan
 3. terraform apply
-Browse to the loadbalancer URLs to see the Consul UI
+Wait a min and browse to the loadbalancer URLs to see the Consul UI
 ```

 The vault server has been started, you just need to run vault init and vault unseal.
 You'll see that any secret written to secret/* will be encrypted stored in the "vault" key-value folder in Consul.